1. Home

 \[\frac{\text{No.of.rods} \cdot a}{A_2-A_1} \]

-This values must be larger than the 500mm²/m² calculated by Diamonds and must be place all over the donut zone.
+This value must be larger than the 500mm²/m² calculated by Diamonds and must be placed all over the donut zone.

 4. FAQ

-Is the punching shear reinforcement in a footing calculated the same way as in a regular plate?
+Is the punching shear reinforcement in a footing/ foundation slab calculated the same way as in a floor (= not the foundation slab)?

 Can I adjust the 'Imposed parameters' also for footings?